mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 at 5 hours.
 This resulted in many sessions going over time, which indicated that 10 minutes for breaks is not practical.

-The survey after IETF-109 {{109-SURVEY}} showed high satisfaction with 60/120 minute session lengths and 30 minute breaks, and a significant improvement in satisfaction over IETF-108.
+The survey after IETF-109 {{109-SURVEY}} showed high satisfaction with 60/120-minute session lengths and 30-minute breaks, and a significant improvement in satisfaction over IETF-108.

 The longer breaks, while extending the day, provided adequate time for "hallway"